 I am currently undertaking a three-year UKRI Innovation Fellowship, jointly funded by the MRC and BBSRC, based at the University of Glasgow.
 Broadly speaking, my interests lie in the relationships between pathogens and their hosts, the evolution of traits such as resistance, virulence and host preference, and how an understanding of these processes can be used to inform disease control and intervention strategies.
 In Glasgow, I am a member of both the Institute of Biodiversity, Animal Health and Comparative Medicine and the Institute of Health and Wellbeing.
-I am also part member of the multidisciplinary Boyd Orr Centre for Population and Ecosystem Health.
+I am also a member of the multidisciplinary Boyd Orr Centre for Population and Ecosystem Health.

 My current research focuses on the evolution of influenza viruses.
 Having previously developed models of the relationship between genotype and antigenic phenotype, I am know exploring the biophysical structural underpinnings of such relationships and how this information could improve predictions of lineage success during evolution.
 I am also interested in exploring genetic factors associated with the zoonotic potential of avian influenza viruses and environmental factors that predict virus spread across landscapes.